JoyeBright/ICLviaQE/README.md

 ## Overview

-Our method guides large language models (LLMs) in In-Context Learning (ICL) through Quality Estimation (QE), improving machine translation accuracy by selecting higher-quality translations from context.
 Below is a visual summary of our methodology.

 <img src="/Overview.png" width="700px" alt="Methodology Overview" title="Our Methodology">